The Religious Use of Psychoactive Plants

-As is evident from the preceding paragraphs, the sacramental use of psychoactive plant substances has been a common feature in the religious practices of cultures throughout the world.
+As is evident from the preceding paragraphs, the sacramental use of psychoactive plant substances has been a common feature in the religious practices of cultures worldwide.
 Where would the religious use of these substances have taken place?
 The logical answer is at the religious sites; in other words, within the shrines and temples at the sacred places.
 And indeed, a wealth of archaeological evidence supports this conclusion.
-Excavations of ancient temples in Asia, India, the Near East, and throughout South, Central and Mesoamerica have produced both a large quantity and a rich variety of items designed for the preparation and use of different hallucinogenic plant substances.
-Examples are pipes and censers for the burning of hemp, and various ceramic objects, often decorated with images of psychoactive mushrooms, for the preparation and consumption of sacramental beverages.
-Moreover, the actual remains of hemp, morning glory seeds (a favorite psychoactive substance of the Aztecs) and jimson weed (Datura) have been found within numerous religious shrines of great antiquity.
+Excavations of ancient temples in Asia, India, the Near East, and throughout South, Central, and Mesoamerica have produced a large quantity and a wide variety of items designed to prepare and use different hallucinogenic plant substances.
+Examples are pipes and censers for the burning of hemp and various ceramic objects, often decorated with psychoactive mushroom images, for preparing and consuming sacramental beverages.
+Moreover, the actual remains of hemp, morning glory seeds (a favorite psychoactive substance of the Aztecs), and jimson weed (Datura) have been found within numerous religious shrines of great antiquity.

-While visiting the world's sacred places and meeting with various shamans, medicine teachers and traditional healers, this author has had frequent occasion to explore the religious use of psychoactive plants.
-From his experience in this domain, he feels confident in stating that these god-given "teacher plants" have the wonderful capacity to more fully open one’s heart and mind to the spirits and powers of the sacred sites.
+While visiting the world's sacred places and meeting with various shamans, medicine teachers, and traditional healers, this author has had frequent occasions to explore the religious use of psychoactive plants.
+From his experience in this domain, he feels confident that these god-given "teacher plants" can more fully open one's heart and mind to the spirits and powers of the sacred sites.